toradex/toradex-torizon-manifest/docs/building-torizon.md

 * Apalis i.MX6

 Supported image targets:
+* torizon-core-docker
-* lmp-gateway-image
+* torizon-core-balena
-* lmp-mini-image
+* torizon-core-lite

-The default distribution (DISTRO) variable is automatically set to `tordy`, which is provided by the `meta-toradex-tordy` layer.
+The default distribution (DISTRO) variable is automatically set to `torizon`, which is provided by the `meta-toradex-torizon` layer.

 Setup the work environment by using the `setup-environment` script: